Roberto Bautista Agut: 2023: Adelaide finalist

 Bautista Agut started his 2023 season in Adelaide.
 At the first tournament, he upset fourth seed and world No. 8, Andrey Rublev, in the first round.
 He lost in the second round to eventual finalist Sebastian Korda.
-Seeded fourth at the second tournament, he beat seventh seed and compatriot, Alejandro Davidovich Fokina, in the quarterfinals and last year's champion and home favorite, Thanasi Kokkinakis, in the semifinals, to reach his first final of the season.
+Seeded fourth at the second tournament, he beat seventh seed and compatriot, Alejandro Davidovich Fokina, in the quarterfinals and defending champion and home favorite, Thanasi Kokkinakis, in the semifinals, to reach his first final of the season.
 He was defeated in the final by lucky loser, Kwon Soon-woo, in three sets.
 Seeded 24th at the Australian Open, he reached the fourth round where he lost to eventual semifinalist, Tommy Paul.

 Seeded fourth at the Open Sud de France, Bautista Agut lost in the second round to French wildcard Arthur Fils.
 At the Rotterdam Open, he was beaten in the first round by fifth seed and world No. 10, Hubert Hurkacz, in three sets.
 Fifth seed and defending champion at the Qatar ExxonMobil Open, he was eliminated from the tournament in the second round by Christopher O'Connell.
 In March, he competed at the BNP Paribas Open.
 Seeded 22nd, he fell in his second-round match to Emil Ruusuvuori.
 Seeded 22nd at the Miami Open, he lost in the second round to Ruusuvuori.

 Bautista Agut started his clay-court season at the Estoril Open.
 Seeded fourth, he lost in the second round to Quentin Halys.
 At the Monte-Carlo Masters, he was defeated in the second round by 13th seed and world No. 16, Alexander Zverev.
 Seeded 13th at the Barcelona Open, he lost in the third round to top seed, world No. 2, defending champion, eventual champion, and compatriot, Carlos Alcaraz.
 Seeded 20th at the Madrid Open, he lost in the third round to 10th seed and world No. 12, Karen Khachanov.
 Seeded 21st at the Italian Open, he was defeated in the second round by Italian Marco Cecchinato.
 Seeded 19th at the French Open, he lost in the second round to Juan Pablo Varillas.

 The week after the French Open ended, Bautista Agut started his grass-court season at the Halle Open.
 Seeded eighth, he upset top seed and world No. 3, Daniil Medvedev, in the quarterfinals.
 He lost his semifinal match to third seed and world No. 7, Andrey Rublev.

 After an absence of a few months on the Tour due to injury he returned to the indoor European tournaments at the 2023 Stockholm Open, the 2023 Swiss Indoors, and at the 2023 Rolex Paris Masters where he won his first match after being back against Jiri Lehecka.
 In Sofia he won his opening match against Miomir Kecmanovic in more than 3 hours with three tiebreaks.